 Guest Blog Disclaimer: This is a guest blog post by Jim DuBois of Squeegee Pros and Window Washing Wealth.
 The views, opinions, and positions expressed within this guest posts are those of the author.

-Hello.
-My name is Jim DuBois, owner of Squeegee Pros and Window Washing Wealth.
 Continuing from last month’s blog, marketing is the life-blood of any window cleaning company, whether commercial or residential.
-And it’s not always an easy walk in the park.
+And it’s not always a leisurely walk in the park.
 Fact is, business building mistakes will happen and are often unavoidable, especially if you are a new aspiring window cleaning entrepreneur or a seasoned entrepreneur needing a jolt back to reality.

 This is part four in a series.
 Read the others with these links: